nerdbrained/darter_rapture/WGS_pipeline.md

 # WGS Alignment and Analysis Pipeline

-Pipeline for aligning WGS data to a given reference genome, extracting coverage data, and performing ANGSD/PCAngsd analyses
+Pipeline for aligning low- to medium-coverage WGS data to a given reference genome, extracting coverage data, and performing ANGSD/PCAngsd analyses

 Note that many of these scripts are taken or modified from Ryan Peek's GitHub (https://ryanpeek.github.io)

-Requirements: SAMtools, BWA, ANGSD, pcangsd
+Requirements: SAMtools, BWA, ANGSD, PCAngsd, Python with Numpy

 This pipeline assumes that raw forward (R1) and reverse (R2) shotgun sequences from a given Illumina are already demultiplexed and compiled in a folder, along with fasta file for reference genome.